 We offer volunteer opportunities for students, professionals, seniors and anyone with the desire to serve in rural villages in Kenya.

-Teaching and training, vulnerable children support, HIV/AIDS prevention and care, healthcare and medical service, Agriculture and community Development, Environmental conservation, youth empowerment and development, women affairs and peace building, child sponsorship and supporters
+Teaching and training, HIV/AIDS prevention and care, healthcare and medical service, Agriculture and community Development, Environmental conservation, youth empowerment and development, women affairs and peace building.

-More information on the volunteering programmes are available on our website.
+More information on the volunteering programs are available on our website.

 Accommodation: Host family allocated